minvws/nl-covid19-coronacheck-provider-docs/docs/data-structures-overview.md

 Field: `negativetest.manufacturer`

-This field is only required for RAT tests.
+This field is only required for NAAT tests.
 The manufacturer field should be populated with one of the values from the [ehealth test manufacturer list](https://github.com/ehn-dcc-development/ehn-dcc-valuesets/blob/main/test-manf.json).

 Note that each entry is essentially a combination of a manufacturer and a test name.
 The `name` must be "manufacturer name, brand name".